ucsdlib/library-bash/_episodes/02-counting-mining.md

 It is able to do so much faster than the graphical search interface offered by most operating systems or office suites.
-And combined with the `>` operator, the `grep` command becomes a powerful research tool can be used to mine your data for characteristics or word clusters that appear across multiple files and then export that data to a new file.
+And combined with the `>` operator, the `grep` command becomes a powerful research tool can be used to mine your data for characteristics or word clusters that appear in multiple files and then export that data to a new file.
 The only limitations here are your imagination, the shape of your data, and - when working with thousands or millions of files - the processing power at your disposal.